cap-js/docs/guides/deployment/microservices.md

    npm add @capire/orders
    ```

-   > Note how *npm workspaces* allows us to use the package names of the projects, and nicely creates symlinks in *node_modules* accordingly.
+   > Note how *NPM workspaces* allows us to use the package names of the projects, and nicely creates symlinks in *node_modules* accordingly.

 2. Add a `db/schema.cds` file as a mashup to actually collect the models: